davidmyang/cs184-final-project/final.md

 #### 1. Megachunk Planning

 We wanted our cities to be walkable and have a natural look to them.
 Thus, we chose to model them after Voronoi diagrams, which can be used to model radial growth from a set of starting points.
 Here, each black dot is a starting point and the cells grow until they contact neighboring cells.
 Edges and vertices naturally form from this expansion.
 We then have each cell be a “neighborhood” and each edge is a road/sidewalk.
-We decided to use the Jump Flooding Algorithm O(n^2 * log_2(n)) which is a cool approximation algorithm for Voronoi diagrams and allows us to nicely check if a Block lies on an edge.
+We decided to use the Jump Flooding Algorithm O(n<sup>2</sup> * log(n)) which is a cool approximation algorithm for Voronoi diagrams and allows us to nicely check if a Block lies on an edge.

 [images]